Renewed fighting tests Gaza ceasefire and Israel briefly halts aid

 Ceasefire's second phase

-A Hamas delegation led by chief negotiator Khalil al-Hayya arrived in Cairo to follow up the implementation of the ceasefire deal with mediators and other Palestinian groups, Hamas said in a statement.
+A Hamas delegation led by chief negotiator Khalil al-Hayya arrived in Cairo to follow up the implementation of the ceasefire deal with mediators and other Palestinian groups.

 The next stages are expected to focus on disarming Hamas, Israeli withdrawal from additional areas it controls in Gaza, and future governance of the devastated territory.
-The U.S. plan proposes the establishment of an internationally backed authority to it.
+The U.S. plan proposes the establishment of an internationally backed authority.

 Hamas spokesman Hazem Kassem said late Saturday that the group has begun discussions to “solidify its positions.”
 He reiterated that Hamas won’t be part of the ruling authority in a postwar Gaza, and called for the prompt establishment of a body of Palestinian technocrats to run day-to-day affairs.